Relative purity, speed of fluctuations, and bounds on equilibration times: Conclusions

 From these speeds we have derived a family of lower bounds on the time of evolution between such states, thus obtaining an estimate for the equilibration time at the local level.
-Importantly, regarding to the equilibration time, we follow the same procedure as the one that is commonly applied in the derivation of quantum speed limits [see Eqs.~\eqref{eq:00000000013},~\eqref{eq:00000000017},~\eqref{eq:00000000022},~\eqref{eq:00000000031}, and~\eqref{eq:00000000031002}].
-Indeed, some of the bounds fits into the Mandelstam-Tamm's class of QSLs due to its dependence on the inverse of the variance of the Hamiltonian.
+Importantly, regarding the equilibration time, we follow the same procedure as the one that is commonly applied in the derivation of quantum speed limits [see Eqs.~\eqref{eq:00000000013},~\eqref{eq:00000000017},~\eqref{eq:00000000022},~\eqref{eq:00000000031}, and~\eqref{eq:00000000031002}].
+We have verified the bounds on the equilibration time are not tight for the spin models and initial state used as examples, but they still provide insight in the physical properties involved in the equilibration process.
+Indeed, some of the bounds fit into the Mandelstam-Tamm class of QSLs due to its dependence on the inverse of the variance of the Hamiltonian.
 Hence, our results somehow may bridge both the subjects of QSLs and equilibration.
-Finally, we believe that our results may find applications in the study of equilibration of many-body quantum systems, quantum speed limits, also being useful for discussing the enhancing of phase estimation in quantum systems around equilibrium that is of interest to quantum metro\-lo\-gy.
+Finally, we believe that our results may find applications in the study of equilibration of many-body quantum systems and quantum speed limits, also being useful for discussing the enhancing of phase estimation in quantum systems around equilibrium that is of interest to quantum metro\-lo\-gy.

 \makeatletter {\Alph{section}} {\Alph{section}.\arabic{subsection}} \@gobbleappendixname#1\csname thesubsection\endcsname{\Alph{section}.\arabic{subsection}} {\Alph{section}\arabic{equation}} {\arabic{figure}} [1]{[#1]} [1]{#1}